-At the beginning of each year, most businesses set their goals and put their Killer strategies in place and we are hoping that you've done yours too.
+At the beginning of each year, most businesses set their goals and put the Killer strategies in place and we are hoping that you’ve done yours too.

 To start you off, here’s a guide to avoiding bad debts this year.
 Yes, bad energy needs to stay far away.

 The credit worthiness of a potential customer is key to ensuring bad debts are avoided ab initio – from the very start of a business relationship.